MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - SharePoint Server 2010 is supported for customers who have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).

+- Support for the new **Azure Information Protection - Nodes (Preview)** blade in the Azure portal, that lets you manage scanners from a central location.
+Information from your deployed scanners that have connectivity to Azure is updated every five minutes.
+From this blade, you can start the scanner for a one-time scan, rescan all files, check the status of a scanner, and view the scan rate.

 **Fixes**

 - For the Azure Information Protection scanner: